 - Most of our borrowers at Gustan Cho Associates Mortgage Group does not pay for closing costs

 - Closing Costs are loan origination and third-party charges in any purchase and/or refinance transaction

 - Generally, the loan officer with talk to the real estate agent and will explain the realtor on how to structure the seller’s concessions

 - Buyers cannot have sellers concession overages

-- Any overage in sellers concessions needs to go back to home seller
+- Any overage in sellers concessions needs to go back to the home seller